Welcome to our Group's Website!

 In recent years we have pioneered one of the major driving forces of quantum biology, namely the study of the fundamental quantum dynamics of radical-ion-pair reactions, which are relevant to the avian magnetic compass and to spin transport in photosynthetic reaction centers.

 We have recently ventured into quantum vision, a new promising synthesis of quantum optics with the physiology of human vision.
-In the near future we plan to explore several other fronts, like vision and neuroscience.
+In the near future we plan to further explore possible interfaces of quantum technology with neuroscience.
 At the same time we continue our research in atomic physics, in particular quantum metrology of atomic spin magnetometers and spin noise, a field which is stimulating both in its own right and as a source of ideas that cross-fertilize our quantum biology work.

 Training at our Group

 We place great importance on the solid training and scientific development of our group’s young researchers.
 Highly motivated students, who have the potential for creativity and independence and who aspire to a competitive career, whether in science or the private sector, at home or abroad, are always welcome to join our group and integrally participate in our research.

 On the conceptual side members of our group get trained in quantum physics, atomic, molecular and optical physics, quantum optics, classical and quantum information, spin dynamics, physical chemistry, biophysics and advanced numerical simulations.
 On the experimental side they learn to design, perform and analyze sophisticated experiments utilizing lasers, optics, electronics and data acquisition systems, vacuum technology and a wide array of biophysical techniques.
 We also emphasize training on technical presentation and science communication skills.